teamtnt/devbox/guide.md

 Before we go on, let's briefly explain what we're looking for in a development environment.
 Each of the projects should define its version of PHP, database and switching PHP versions should be simple.

 To satisfy the database need for each project, we can run one docker container with a MariaDB server.
+The db server will have multiple databases, each for one project.
 In the `docker-compose.yml` file, this will look like:

 ```yaml
   #MariaDB Service